Sebnem Karasu*, Atilla Hikmet Cilengir, Irfan Ocal and Serpil Aydogmus Pages 1 - 4 ( 4 )

 Background: Vaginal adenosis is a rare clinicopathological entity which refers to the presence of glandular endometrial tissue in the vaginal wall.

-Case report: A gravida 46-year-old woman was presented to the gynecology department with symptoms of chronic pelvic pain.
-Maternal Diethylstilbestrol (DES) usage has been proven effective in the development of vaginal adenosis.
+Case Report: A gravida 2 para 0 46-year-old woman presented to the gynecology department with symptoms of chronic pelvic pain.
+Maternal Diethylstilbestrol (DES) usage has been proven to be effective in the development of vaginal adenosis.
 It can also be idiopathic.
-Its sonographic or magnetic resonance imaging (MRI) findings have not been described in English literature previously.
+Its sonographic or Magnetic Resonance Imaging (MRI) findings have not been described in English literature previously.

 Conclusion: Here, we report the clinical, transperineal ultrasonographic (US) and MRI findings of a pathologically proven case of vaginal adenosis.

 Vaginal adenosis, transperineal ultrasonographic, magnetic resonance imaging, Diethylstilbestrol (DES), adenocarcinoma, dyspareunia.

 Kâtip Celebi University Faculty of Medicine Ataturk Training and Research Hospital Department of Radiology, Istanbul Basaksehir City Hospital Department of Radiology, Kâtip Celebi University Faculty of Medicine Ataturk Training and Research Hospital Department of Pathology, Kâtip Celebi University Faculty of Medicine Ataturk Training and Research Hospital Department of Obstetrics and Gynecology